-designation, the Cover Pool Administrator will manage the Special to the exclusion of the Issuer. so "Summary of the Belgian Covered Bonds Legislation" (Section Cover Pool Administrator).
+- designation, the Cover Pool Administrator will manage the Special Estate Estate to the exclusion of the Issuer. so "Summary of the Belgian Covered Bonds Legislation" (Section Cover Pool Administrator).
 Changes to the Special Estate Until t he appointment of a Cover Pool Administrator by the Supervisor: (a) the Issuer may allocate additional assets to the Special Estate, among other things, for the purposes of issuing further Series of Covered Bonds and/or for the purpose of complying with the Statutory Tests and/or maintaining the initial rating(s) assigned to the Covered Bonds; and (b) the Issuer may remove or substitute existing Cover Assets from the Special Estate, provided that no breach of the Statutory Tests would occur as a result of such removal or substitution.
-Final Maturity Date specifi the rel nal maturity date for each Series (the Final Maturity Date) will be ded in the applicable Final Terms as agreed between the Issuer and evant Dealer(s).
+Final Maturity Date specif: the rel nal maturity date for each Series (the Final Maturity Date) will be ied in the applicable Final Terms as agreed between the Issuer and evant Dealer(s).
 An Extended Final Maturity Date shall be specified applicable Final Terms as applying to each Series of Covered Bonds.
-Extendable Final Maturity Structures the rel relevan until a Terms Maturi pplicable Final Terms shall specify that the Issuer's obligations under evant Covered Bonds to pay the Final Redemption Amount on the nt Final Maturity Date shall be deferred past the Final Maturity Date n extended final maturity date (as specified in the applicable Final), which will in any event not fall later than 1 year after the Final ity Date unless otherwise approved by the Supervisor (such date the ded Final Maturity Date).
-Such d leferral may be triggered in the following events: the deferral will occur automatically if the Issuer fails to pay any amount representing the amount due within 14 Business Days after the Final Maturity Date as set out in the Final Terms (the Final Redemption Amount) in respect of the relevant Series of Covered Bonds.
+Extendable Final Maturity Structures the rel releva until a Terms pplicable Final Terms shall specify that the Issuer's obligations under evant Covered Bonds to pay the Final Redemption Amount on the nt Final Maturity Date shall be deferred past the Final Maturity Date n extended final maturity date (as specified in the applicable Final), which will be a date falling 1 year after the Final Maturity Date date the Extended Final Maturity Date).
+Such deferral may be triggered in the following events: (i) the deferral will occur automatically if the Issuer fails to pay any amount representing the amount due within 14 Business Days after the Final Maturity Date as set out in the Final Terms (the Final Redemption Amount) in respect of the relevant Series of Covered Bonds.
 In such case, any amount representing the Final Redemption Amount due and remaining unpaid within 14 Business Days after the Final Maturity Date may be paid by the Issuer on any Interest Payment Date thereafter up to (and including) the relevant Extended Final Maturity Date.
 Between the Final Maturity Date and the Extended Final Maturity Date, the Interest Payment Dates will occur monthly.
 Interest will continue to accrue and be payable on any unpaid amounts on each Interest Payment Date up to the Extended Final Maturity Date in accordance with Condition 4 (Interest) and the Issuer will make payments on each relevant Interest Payment Date and Extended Final Maturity Date.
-In accordance with Article 13/1 §2 of the Covered Bonds Royal Decree, the Issuer will inform the Supervisor of its action plan to ensure that the Final Redemption Amount due and remaining unpaid, will be paid by the Extended Final Maturity Date the deferral may be decided upon by the Cover Pool Administrator in the event a liquidation procedure is initiated against the Issuer or the Issuer is resolved.
+In accordance with Article 13/1 §2 of the Covered Bonds Royal Decree, the Issuer will inform the Supervisor of its action plan to ensure that the Final Redemption Amount due and remaining unpaid, will be paid by the Extended Final Maturity Date; (ii) the deferral may be decided upon by the Cover Pool Administrator in the event a liquidation procedure is initiated against the Issuer or the Issuer is resolved.